State Wants Role in Prescription Drug Marketplace

 ‘No Fiscal Sense’

 PBMs administer prescription drug plans for commercial health plans, self-insured employers, and state and federal government employee plans.
+If we are serious about saving small employers money on healthcare, we should be focusing on reducing mandates.

 PBMs are projected to save consumers up to 30% or $654 billion on drug benefit costs over the next decade.